MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-smolvla-efficient-vision-language-action-model-trained-on-lerobot-community-data-04073c.md

 --batch_size=64 \
 --steps=20000 # 10% of training budget
 Train from scratch
-If you&#39;d like to build from the architecture (pretrained VLM + action expert) rather than a pretrained checkpoint: python lerobot/scripts/train.py \
+If you'd like to build from the architecture (pretrained VLM + action expert) rather than a pretrained checkpoint: python lerobot/scripts/train.py \
 --policy.type=smolvla \
 --dataset.repo_id=lerobot/svla_so100_stacking \